-If you are considering storing all your images in one place, our recommendation is to create a MetaShare workspace, using a unique workspace configuration with a rich media content type (has metadata such as “Date Picture Taken”).
-When you need to view thumbnails you just open the workspace in SharePoint and there navigate to the document library.
+Our recommendation is to store images in MetaShare like any other type of document.
+If you are considering storing all your images in one place, our recommendation is to create a specific MetaShare workspace, using a unique workspace configuration with a rich media content type, e.g. “Image” that automatically extracts the EXIF metadata that is stored in the images’ file properties.

 Here you have a list of the file properties that is being extracted (as of 2021-09-01) and to what SharePoint column they will be extracted to.

 |Date Taken||Date Picture Taken|